antmicro/renode-linux-runner-action/README.md

 - `${{BOARD}}`: name of the selected board
 - `${{NOW}}`: current date and time in the format `%Y-%m-%d %H:%M:%S`

-### Terminal initialization
+### Shell initialization

-All sections that refer to a particular terminal have an additional hidden dependency.
-They depend on the section that has the same name as the terminal (for example, `renode`).
-These sections are used to configure the terminal.
-However, you can replace each one by simply using its name in your section.
+All tasks that refer to a particular shell have an additional hidden dependency.
+They depend on the task that has the same name as the shell (for example, `renode`).
+These tasks are used to configure the shell.
+However, you can replace each one by simply using its name in your task.

 ## Kernel